Abrahadabra: Origin and symbolism

 The word is derived from the older magic word "Abracadabra".
 Crowley's adaptation the word as part of his broader practice of recontextualizing ancient symbols and practices within his occult framework.
 Crowley wrote in his essay "Gematria" that he changed the spelling to include 'H' for qabalistic reasons.

 "Abrahadabra" consists of 11 letters, a significant number in Thelema.
 The number 11 represents the dynamic interaction between the microcosm and the macrocosm, bridging the infinite, represented by Hadit and the finite, represented by Nuit.
 Crowley referred to it as embodying the concept of unity through diversity.

 The Golden Dawn, in their Neophyte ritual, linked the H in the spelling with breath, life, (Note: (Regardie 1989): "Hiero: Is there any peculiarity in these names?
 Hierus: They all commence with the letter 'H'.
 Hiero: Of what is this letter a symbol?
 Hierus: Of life; because this letter 'H' is our mode of representing the ancient Greek aspirate or breathing, and Breath is the evidence of Life.) and the god Horus.
 (Note: (Regardie 1989) links Horus with the letter 'H' on p.
 345, and with the Hierus, p.
 338, 352.)

 Qabalah and gematria

 Crowley emphasized the numerological and Qabalistic significance of "Abrahadabra."
 According to Crowley, the numerical value of "Abrahadabra" is 418, which corresponds to the Hebrew letter "Cheth", meaning "fence" or "enclosure", symbolizing containment and protection, which Thelemites believe is represented by The Chariot card in the Tarot.

+The single letter cheth (ח) itself has a numerical value of 8, but when the word "cheth" is spelled out fully (חֵית) the numerical total of that word is 418 (a method of Hebrew numerology called otiot be-milui, "letters-in-full").